Xinglab/SQUID/README.md

 	--GTF:
 		The gtf file
 	--RPKM:
 		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
-If it is not provided, kallisto will be called to calculate RPKM value.
+If it is not provided, kallisto will be called to calculate RPKM value
+	--fasta:
+		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
+The raw sequencing reads in fasta or fastq format that is required to call kallisto to calculate RPKM value
+	--index:
+		The path to the kallisto index that is required to run kallisto from raw reads

 Optional Parameters
 ------------
 	--o/--output:
 		The output directory.
 The default is current directory
-	--RPKM:
-		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
-If it is not provided, kallisto will be called to calculate RPKM value
-	--fasta:
-		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
-The raw sequencing reads in fasta or fastq format that is required to call kallisto to calculate RPKM values, otherwise, cufflinks will be called
-	--index:
-		The path to the kallisto index that is required to run kallisto from raw reads.
-Without index provided, cufflinks will be called to calculate RPKM value
 	--l:
 		Estimated average fragment length.
 The parameter to run kallisto with default value of 200
 	--s: